axelooc59/Detecting-type-of-sneakers-shoes/README.md

 # Detecting Nike type of sneakers shoes

-Computer vision for detecting type of sneakers shoes (only trained for braind Nike)
+Computer vision for detecting type of sneakers shoes (only trained for brand Nike)
 ---

 Aim of this project :